Amar and Samir found some of the boys already asleep when they got back to the tent. Those who weren’t yet, were just about to go to bed.

 Samir was not asleep, but he had not moved.
 He had felt the hardness of the older boy.
 How could he not have, lying there so closely?
 It surprised him that Amar did not take him, like the last time.

 Amar was not the only one awake before dawn.
-Nizar slipped through the tent flap to join him outside.
+Nazir slipped through the tent flap to join him outside.
 The stars were fading in the lightening sky.
 The camp was still.
-Nizar noticed the bulge in his friends jeans.
+Nazir noticed the bulge in his friends jeans.
 “You left him alone,” he said to Amar.

-Amar stopped looking at the stars and turned towards Nizar, his hand falling automatically to his bulging crotch.
-“Yes,” he replied wistfully.
+Amar stopped looking at the stars and turned towards Nazir, his hand falling to his bulging crotch.
+“Yes,” he replied.
 “I don’t know what I’ll do now.”
 He smiled as he said that.

 A broad grin was on Nazir’s face.